jacekkow/docker-rundeck/README.md

 ### Local volumes

-You use local storage instead of data volumes:
+You can use local storage instead of data volumes:

 ```bash
 docker run -d --name=rundeck -p 4440:4440 \